ishanvyas22/awesome-open-source-systems/README.md

 ## ELT Platform

 - [Airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.

+## Employee Management

+- [OfficeLife](https://github.com/officelifehq/officelife) - OfficeLife is the first EmpOps platform.
+It manages everything employees do in a company.
+From projects to holidays to 1:1s to teams.

 ## Enterprise Resource Planning (ERP)